glenasmith/glenasmith.github.io/guava/guava.md

 * Guava Mojo
 * Files
 * Strings
-* Boilerplace
+* Boilerplate
 * Data Structures
 * Caching
 * Functional

 ---

+## Workshop plan

+* Introduce concepts
+* Give sample code
+* Solve a coding challenge
+* Explore this presentation yourself

+---

 ## How this presentation works

-These slides are done in (Reveal.js).
+These slides are done in ([Reveal.js](http://lab.hakim.se/reveal-js/#/)).

+You can get to them at http://glenasmith.github.com/guava/

 Each section is a "Top Level" slide, then use down arrows to dive deeper